 I know an elderly person who'd appreciate handwritten letters.
 Can LAI write to them?

 Our organization only sends cards and letters to seniors who reside in long-term care facilities.
 For reasons of privacy, we can not share individual seniors' addresses.
 Here are some resources to pursue (1, 2, and 3) - these look to be organizations with a focus on individual seniors and would likely be relevant for the kind of support you are seeking.

 Please understand that many seniors may not have the physical ability to respond due to arthritis or visual limitations.
 Additionally, the senior may not have easy access to writing supplies or stamps.
 While you may occasionally be pleasantly surprised to receive correspondence from one of our seniors, our volunteers write with no expectation of receiving letters in return.

 Where do I send my letters?

-You will mail your letters directly to the facility(ies) of your choice; addresses are all on our sign-up web platform.
+You will mail your letters directly to the facility(ies) of your choice; addresses are all on our sign-up portal.
 All of our correspondence is distributed randomly to the seniors by the staff at each facility.

 What about using a return address?

 We’ve updated our return address policy due to issues with proper delivery of mail.
 Please place your return address on all correspondence and write “Letters Against Isolation” across the back flap of your envelope.
 Please note: if you are not comfortable using your personal address, simply copy the address of the facility into the upper left corner of your envelope...that way your mail is certain to reach its destination!

 Can I mail multiple letters together to one location?

 Yes!
 As a rule, if you are sending multiple letters to one facility, you will save on postage costs by bundling your letters together and mailing them in one large envelope, rather than placing an individual postage stamp on each letter.
 Please write “Letters Against Isolation” across the back flap of the outer envelope and indicate how many letters are enclosed, as this will make things easier for the staff who sort and distribute our mail.